You are on our United Kingdom site

 Regulatory Enforcement Unit

-Not included in the Employment Rights Bill and will instead likely be included in the Equality (Race and Disability) Bill.
+Not included in the Employment Rights Bill and will instead likely be included in the Equality (Race and Disability) Bill following closure of the call for evidence.

 Await developments.